-The information provided in the report is as balanced and correct as possible, and sufficiently precise and accessible to permit an evaluation of the bank’s performance as regards CSR.
+The information provided in the report is as balanced and correct as possible, and sufficiently precise and accessible to permit an evaluation of the bank’s performance as regards to CSR.
 The report refers to management documents and makes documents in the public domain accessible via references to enable the reader to obtain further details to supplement the information offered by the report.
 The report is published as part of the adopted annual report to ensure timeliness and relevance.
 (GRI 102-46)

-The GRI index can be downloaded from our webpage on corporate social responsibility
+The GRI index can be downloaded from our webpage on corporate social responsibility.

-One of the bank’s fundamental values is responsible-mindedness.
+One of the bank’s fundamental values is accountability.
 This term implies that the bank has an extended responsibility for how its actions affect the environment, people, jobs and management of assets now and in the future.
 Capital is an important input factor both in ethical and unethical activity.
 The bank intentionally channels capital to ethical activity and away from unethical activity in order to contribute to creating a better society and to reduce risk in its own asset management.
-In dialogue with our stakeholders, the bank has identified active ownership, negative screening and requirements on financial suppliers as material themes which we must have under our control to ensure responsible asset management.
+In dialogue with our stakeholders, the bank has identified active ownership, negative screening and requirements on financial suppliers as material themes, which we must have under our control in order to ensure responsible asset management.